 After having seen that collaboration is based on knowledge sharing, the question which naturally arises is "How does the process of knowledge sharing proceed?"
-We have suggested elsewhere in our Presence Model of Knowledge Sharing (Bettoni et al. 2018b:170) that a successful knowledge sharing experience occurs through the integration of three essential elements: cognitive presence, social presence and leading presence, an approach inspired by the Community of Inquiry (CoI) framework (Swan, Garrison, & Richardson, 2009) and consistent with Barron's dual space model of collaboration which differentiates between the social and cognitive aspects of collaboration (Barron 2003).
+We have suggested in our Presence Model of Knowledge Sharing [3:170] that a successful knowledge sharing experience occurs through the integration of three essential elements: cognitive presence, social presence and leading presence, an approach inspired by the Community of Inquiry (CoI) framework [17] and consistent with Barron's dual space model of collaboration which differentiates between the social and cognitive aspects of collaboration [18].
 In our model of 2018, the point of view was based on aggregation in a hierarchy of parts (or steps) required for the process.
-Here we want instead to consider how the components of this model enable each other as foundations or conditions of possibilities or preconditions within a hierarchy or pyramid of means and ends (Fig. 3).
+Here we want instead to consider how the components of this model enable each other as foundations within a hierarchy or pyramid of means and ends (Fig. 3).
+This approach is inspired by the goals breakdown structure (GBS) of Project Management [20].
+Each level of the pyramid is both an end and a means (means-ends duality): it's an end, if referred to the level below it and a means in relation to the level above it.
+Thus, when considering two adjacent levels, for example the upper two, you can say: we share knowledge (level 6) in order to (end) collaborate (level 7) and we collaborate by means of sharing knowledge (level 6).

-Figure 3: The pyramid of new collaboration (PNK)
+Fig. 3: The Pyramid of New Collaboration (PNK).